 ABOUT ME

-As part of my Ph.D research, I have developed the luminance-texture-mass (LTM) framework for timbral semantics.
-Since then, I have worked as a research associate on several European and nationally funded projects focusing on the evaluation of computational creativity in music and on the role of timbre in inducing musical tension.
-More recently, my research interests have moved towards cross-modal correspondences and multisensory perception with a focus on sound.
+As part of my Ph.D research, I have proposed the luminance-texture-mass (LTM) framework for timbral semantics.
+I have since worked as a research associate on several European and nationally funded projects exploring computational creativity in music and the role of timbre in inducing musical tension.
+As of late, my interests have expanded toward cross-modal correspondences and multisensory perception, with a particular focus on sound.
 I am currently supported by a personal HFRI postdoctoral research grant entitled “Olfacoustics: Exploring how semantics shape sensory integration.

 I have also founded Soundpear, whose mission is to enrich gustatory and olfactory experiences through sound and music pairing.